Kerch Strait incident

-The Ukrainian president characterised the incident as a potential precursor to a Russian invasion, and declared martial law along the border with Russia and in Black Sea coastal areas, which expired on 26 December 2018.
-The Russian government called the incident a deliberate provocation by Ukrainian President Petro Poroshenko ahead of the 2019 Ukrainian presidential election.
+Ukrainian president Petro Poroshenko characterised the incident as a potential precursor to a Russian invasion, and declared martial law along the border with Russia and in Black Sea coastal areas, which expired on 26 December 2018.
+The Russian government called the incident a deliberate provocation by President Poroshenko ahead of the 2019 Ukrainian presidential election.
 The incident took place a few days before the 2018 G20 Buenos Aires summit.
 Western leaders referred to it when they spoke of sanctions against Russia.

 Background

-Russia annexed Crimea in 2014.
-The annexation is not officially recognised by the United Nations.

-The Kerch Strait connects the Sea of Azov with the Black Sea, and is formed by the coasts of the Russian Taman Peninsula and occupied Crimea.
-It is the sole access point for ships travelling to and from Ukraine's eastern port cities, most notably Mariupol.
-While both Ukraine and Russia agreed to the principle of freedom of movement through the strait and the Sea of Azov in 2003 following the Tuzla Island incident, Russia has controlled both sides of the strait since the Crimean annexation.
-Immediately Russia announced the construction of the Crimean Bridge that would span the Kerch Strait.
-The bridge's construction took place without Ukraine's consent and was criticised by Ukraine and other countries, which called it illegal.
+The Kerch Strait runs between the coasts of Crimea and Russia's Taman Peninsula, connecting the Sea of Azov with the Black Sea.
+It is the sole access route for ships travelling to and from Ukraine's eastern port cities, most notably Mariupol.
+Ukraine and Russia agreed to the principle of freedom of movement through the strait and the Sea of Azov in 2003 following the Tuzla Island incident.
+Russia annexed Crimea in 2014 (the annexation is not officially recognised by the United Nations) and has since controlled the land on both sides of the strait.
+Immediately following the annexation Russia announced the construction of the Crimean Bridge that would span the Kerch Strait.
+The construction took place without Ukraine's consent and was criticised by Ukraine and other countries, which called it illegal.
 During its construction and since completion, it was accompanied by frequent freedom of movement restrictions, which was regarded by Ukrainian and American governments as being used by Russia as part of a creeping hybrid blockade of Ukrainian ports in the Azov Sea to impede maritime transit and destabilize Ukraine.

-Following the opening of the bridge in May 2018, Russian inspections of ships have risen sharply.
-These incidents, some of which occurred only 5–7 miles from the Ukrainian coast, incurred transit delays on Ukrainian shipping with some reportedly being forced to wait between three and seven days before being allowed through.
-Ukrainian reported that in 2018 losses due to increase in cargo shipping cost associated with Russian measures has reached $360 million.
+Russian inspections of ships rose sharply after the bridge opened in May 2018.
+These incidents, some of which occurred only 5–7 miles from the Ukrainian coast, caused transit delays for Ukrainian ships, with some reportedly being forced to wait three to seven days before being allowed through.
+Ukraine reported that in 2018 losses due to increase in cargo shipping cost associated with Russian measures had reached $360 million.
 Under the 2003 treaty, both Russia and Ukraine have the right to inspect vessels sailing into or out of the Sea of Azov.
 Ukraine has said that the increase in inspections by the Russian coast guard represents an abuse of that right.

 According to the Defense News, "From Russia's perspective, tensions began flaring in March, when Ukrainian coast guard vessels in the Sea of Azov seized the Nord, a Russian-flagged fishing boat operating out of the Crimean city of Kerch."
-In March 2018, Ukrainian border guards detained in the Sea of Azov the fishing vessel Nord, accusing the crew of entering "territory, which has been under a temporary occupation".
-The captain of the Nord, Vladimir Gorbenko, is facing up to five years in prison.
+Ukrainian border guards accused the boat's crew of entering "territory, which has been under a temporary occupation".
+The captain of the Nord, Vladimir Gorbenko, faced up to five years in prison.